Ponijevo: History

 Approximately in this period, a Franciscan priest Franjo Momčinović published a hand-written satirical periodical "Bismilah", first published on September 3, 1864.
 The "Bismillah" is an important piece of publishing history of present-day Bosnia and Herzergovina, and the second journal published in Bosnia after "Bosnian Friend" ("Bosanski prijatelj"), which was published in 1850.

-During the Austro-Hungarian rule in Bosnia and Herzogovina, general literacy and religious freedom are evolving.
+During the Austro-Hungarian rule in Bosnia and Herzegovina, general literacy and religious freedom are evolving.
 In 1893, an elementary school is opened in the vicinity of Ponijevo, in Novi Šeher, while Josip Stadler demands that the Ponijevo chaplaincy is moved to Novi Šeher in 1895, in order for the parish to be close to commerce and better road infrastructure.

 In the 20th century, the people of Ponijevo lived through three different wars; World War I, World War II, and the Bosnian war, and five different regimes; the Austro-Hungarian rule, Kingdom of Yugoslavia, Independent State of Croatia, Socialist Federal Republic of Yugoslavia, most recently Bosnia and Herzegovina.
 An unstable political landscape, along with war casualties have stretched the population of Ponijevo beyond their means, especially after the World War II, when the population faced an immense struggle while transitioning from an agrarian society to an industrial society.
 In the 1970s, many men left to work in Germany in the gastarbeiter programme, sending home valuable remittances that fed numerous families.

 It is also in this period that the people in the village are starting to use consumer products regularly, whereby previously, when objects were owned, they were often handmade or inherited, while buying was done only exceptionally.

 Today, although heavily marked with the last war, Ponijevo's community is still upholding customs and traditions that have been kept Croats firmly on Bosnian territory for so long.
 In order to mark 150 years of the parish foundation, a chapel was built on the site where the parish was first founded, and now serves to mark the beginning of local celebrations of Saint Elijah.